Getting Access to Linux

 What happens next:

 - First time connecting?
-You'll see a fingerprint warning (type
+You'll see a fingerprint warning β type

-yes) - Enter your password when prompted
+yes - Enter your password when prompted (nothing echoes to screen β that's normal)

-That's it!
 Same syntax and behavior as Linux/Mac.

 PuTTY has been the Windows SSH client for decades.
 It's GUI-based and still popular.